GT-ARC/opaca-core/doc/auth.md

 These are the currently implemented Roles.
 The roles are part of a role hierarchy, granting the higher role all permissions of the lower role.

-- **ADMIN**: Has the highest authority and full control over a Runtime Platform.
+- **MANAGER**: Has the highest authority and full control over a Runtime Platform.
 Can connect the platform with other platforms.
 - **CONTRIBUTOR**: Is actively contributing to the Runtime Platform by providing and deploying containers.
 Is able to delete only its own deployed containers.
 - **USER**: Can use the functionalities provided by the running containers on the Runtime Platform.
 Is also able to send/broadcast messages on the platform and retrieve information about connected platforms or the history of the platform.
 - **GUEST**: Is a provisional role with the most limited access.
 Is only able to get information about the Runtime Platform, running containers and agents.